Brendale, Queensland: Geography

-Brendale is north of Brisbane, the state capital, located immediately south of Strathpine on the South Pine River.
+Brendale is north of Brisbane, the state capital, and located immediately south of Strathpine on the South Pine River.

 Brendale is mostly an industrial suburb, although several parks exist within it.
-It contains a Powerlink 275/110 kV electrical transmission substation called South Pine Substation, as well as a waste treatment plant.
+It contains a Powerlink 275/110 kV electrical transmission substation called South Pine Substation with two grid batteries, as well as a waste treatment plant.

 History

 Brendale is situated in the Yugarabul traditional Indigenous Australian country.

-The origin of the suburb's name is from the name given to a horse stud, established by the property developer, property marketer and business owner William (Bill) Bowden in the early 1960s.
+The suburb's name originates from the name given to a horse stud, established by the property developer, property marketer and business owner William (Bill) Bowden in the early 1960s.
+According to Moreton Bay Library, Brendale is a corruption of Brentdale, a property in Northern Ireland owned by the Davis/Davison family, who were early settlers of the Brendale region.

 Wantima Country Club opened on 14 February 1969 with a 6-hole golf course.